Get the FREE printable pdf for this cute visual toddler schedule - no email sign-up required!

-- Give your child a 5 minute warning between activities, then remind them to refer to the calendar when it’s time to move on to the next activity.
-But let this be flexible!
+- Give your child a 5 minute warning between activities, then remind them to refer to the calendar when it's time to move on to the next activity.
+But keep this flexible!
 Keep reading below for tips for success.

 How to make this schedule a success

 - Be patient!
 This will not work immediately like magic.
 Just like any new habit, it takes repetition and consistency to get a toddler to learn something.